kepulet21/Deep-Learning-Homework-Duckietown/README.md

 To watch the predictions the following command should be executed:
 > `./pred.py`
+Also by downloading the whole kepulet_duckietown_files folder the same files can  be run.

 # First milestone:
 As in this project we are utilizing a simulation environment, the following tasks have been done for the first milestone: